Texas A&M Aggies football

 The Texas A&M Aggies football program represents Texas A&M University in the sport of American football.
-The Aggies compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Western Division of the Southeastern Conference (SEC).
+The Aggies compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and are a member of the Southeastern Conference (SEC).
 Texas A&M football claims three national titles and 18 conference titles.
 The team plays all home games at Kyle Field, a 102,733-person capacity outdoor stadium on the university campus.